NASW 70th Anniversary Member Album

 I shared a story and the representative said I could send a photo.
 How do I do this?

-If you have also purchased a book but do not have an email address on file, you will be sent a photo mailer to send a physical photo in to be printed (note: the photo will be returned if you include a self-addressed, stamped envelope).
+If you also purchased a book but do not have an email address on file, you were sent a photo mailer to send a physical photo in to be printed (note: the photo will be returned if you include a self-addressed, stamped envelope).

 Can anyone purchase a book?